seven-vector-databases/seven-vector-databases.github.io/src/part-main/day2-mongodb.md

 RANDOM_SEED   = 42
 ```

 > **Note:** `NUM_RECIPES` controls the size of the generated dataset.
 200 is the recommended default for this chapter - embedding generation runs locally via Ollama and is single-threaded, so larger values will work but will take proportionally longer.
-At 1,000 recipes expect a few minutes, at 20,000 expect significantly longer.
 Production pipelines would typically use a hosted embedding endpoint with async or batched generation to handle scale.

 ### Determine Embedding Dimensions